-We currently have 4 dental operatories and are staffed with a Chief Dentist, Hygienist, Dental Assistant and Receptionist.
-Clinic hours are currently 8 a.m. to 5 p.m. daily Monday through Friday.
-The Receptionist will ask for your current address, telephone number and insurance information.
-This assists in the billing process and check in.
+We currently have 4 dental operatories and are staffed with a full-time Chief Dentist, Dental Assistants, and Receptionist, and part-time Dentist and Hygienist.
+Current operational hours are 8AM-5PM M-F. New patient paperwork is available from our receptionist.
+Be sure to have your current address, telephone number, tribal ID, and insurance information.
+This assists in record keeping, billing, and check-in.